khaleds5769/sep11-freedom-project/README.md

 by Khaled Saleh

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about learning a tool and using that tool to make a webiste that helps solve world problems.
+The purpose of this blog is to write and talk about my process of learning and building with my tool which is Firebase.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a To-do list.
+This blog will walk through my process of independently studying FireBase in order to make a To-Do List.

 ## Links